OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 * include the Prebid SSO version used (for forward and backward compatibility);
 * respect the technical details of further specifications.

-For performance reason, the Contracting Party can fetch those information once and cache it for 24h.
+For performance reasons, the Contracting Party can fetch this data once and cache it for 24h.

 The general philosophy of Prebid SSO is to have a purely decentralized